-  Dropbox was able to generate this many leads by smartly managing leads it already had.
+Dropbox could generate this many leads by smartly managing the leads it already had.
 Through a gamified lead management process, Dropbox offered a great reward for referring leads: more free space.

 5. Closely collaborate with your sales team

-If you want to see conversion, you need to use lead management establish a good connection between your marketing and sales teams.
-Your sales team needs to know the criteria your marketing team uses to qualify leads and send them over.
-And they need to be in the loop, in order to know what to sell and how to sell it.
+If you want to see conversion, you need to use lead management to establish a good connection between your marketing and sales teams.
+Your sales team needs to know your marketing team’s criteria to qualify leads and send them over.
+And they need to be in the loop to know what to sell and how to sell it.

 When you send your leads to a sales rep, they should barely notice any change.
-The transition should be smooth, and it should keep the same tone and expectations you set in the beginning.
+The transition should be smooth and keep the same tone and expectations you set in the beginning.

 How you can apply it:

-Properly manage your sales team by keeping them informed of what the sales and marketing team are doing, and encourage collaboration between them.
+Properly manage your sales team by keeping them informed of what the sales and marketing teams are doing and encouraging collaboration between them.
 Listen to the sales team’s feedback on your leads, and apply it as much as possible.
 Keep them in the loop with good communication tools that allow the marketing and sales teams to communicate the tone they should follow.